Plan and record your skills development

 All full-time doctoral students at Queen Mary are expected to take part in two weeks of transferable skills training activities per academic year (part-time students should complete a pro-rata rate of training as appropriate).

 Suggested activities include attending and presenting at conferences, participating in or helping to organise journal clubs, writing groups and seminar series, and attending training courses or workshops.
+You can find a list of training and development activities offered by the Doctoral College on our Training Calendar page.

 Selection of appropriate development activities and courses should form part of your relationship with your supervisor and you should expect to discuss your development needs during your annual reviews.

-Skills Points System
+Skills Points Record

 Key facts

-• Any activity that has helped to develop your research, skills or knowledge can be claimed.
-This includes training courses and workshops run by the Doctoral College , schools and institutes, and external organisations.
+- Any activity that has helped to develop your research, skills or knowledge can be claimed.
+This includes training courses and workshops run by the Doctoral College, schools and institutes, and external organisations.

-• The only activities that cannot be claimed are things that are integral parts of the doctoral process (eg your research, meeting your supervisor, writing your 9-month report and thesis, mandatory health and safety training etc).
+- The only activities that cannot be claimed are things that are integral parts of the doctoral process (eg your research, meeting your supervisor, writing your 9-month report and thesis, mandatory health and safety training etc).

-• Activities, such as attendance at conferences or giving research presentations, will be eligible for a set number of points.
+- Activities, such as attendance at conferences or giving research presentations, will be eligible for a set number of points.

-• Most recurring activities (such as conference or seminar attendance and teaching) will have a maximum cap of points that can be gained, either per year or over the course of the degree.
+- Most recurring activities (such as conference or seminar attendance and teaching) will have a maximum cap of points that can be gained, either per year or over the course of the degree.

 Points gained are mapped against the four domains of the Vitae Researcher Development Framework (RDF) in order to assist students and supervisors in planning individual personal development with the assistance of the Skills Assessment and Personal Development Plan.